 Key drivers in media & marketing services M&A

 The agency moves inside the client: in 2018 in-housing of marketing services was a major theme.
-The main reasons for brands to taking back control of services were transparency and trust (paid media), improving efficiency and execution including the protection of customer data (programmatic).
-Ultimately, there is no one size-fits-all solution and the agencies role will evolve, providing services to clients that they cannot do more efficiently themselves.
+The main reasons for brands to take back control of services were transparency and trust (paid media), improving efficiency, and execution, including the protection of customer data (programmatic).
+Ultimately, there is no one size-fits-all solution and the agency’s role will evolve, providing services to clients that they cannot do more efficiently themselves.

 New consolidators: the convergence of consultancies and traditional ad agencies experienced further twists and turns in 2018, however the biggest news was Sir Martin Sorrell taking the helm at Derriston Capital (S4 Capital).
 The introduction of S4 Capital provides an alternative exit route for entrepreneurs in the market; watch this space.

 Over the last two years we have seen a growing number of transactions in the live broadcast space.
-Fragmentation in the live sporting events rights, demand for 2/3 tier sports and a growing number of new players entering the market in particular online media players such as Amazon, YouTube and Facebook.
+This reflects fragmentation in the live sporting events rights, demand for 2/3 tier sports, and a growing number of new players entering the market (in particular online media players such as Amazon, YouTube and Facebook).
 It will be interesting to see when the customer begins to lose out due to too much fragmentation.

-The convergence of technology and people will make the sector increasingly attractive to PE buyers as the business becomes less reliant on people and revenues more sticky and recurring in nature.
+The convergence of technology and people will make the sector increasingly attractive to private equity buyers as the business becomes less reliant on people and revenues more sticky and recurring in nature.

 Notable companies and deals

-Now that we know the trends driving M&A deals in media and marketing services sector, we can explore some of the recent noteworthy sector transactions we advised on.
-Here's a closer look at a few particular media and marketing services deals and how they relate to the trends we analysed above:
+Now that we know the trends driving M&A deals in media & marketing services sector, we can explore some of the recent, noteworthy transactions that we advised on in the sector.
+Here's a closer look at a few particular media & marketing services deals and how they relate to the trends we analysed above: